🔼The name Lucifer: Summary

 🔼The name Lucifer in the Bible

-Doubtlessly much to the chagrin of fans, Lucifer is not a personal name and it certainly is not the personal name of the devil.
+Doubtlessly much to the chagrin of fans, Lucifer is not a personal name and it certainly is not the personal name of satan.

 Of all English, German and Dutch translations of the Bible, only the King James Version and the Darby Translation mention Lucifer and that only in Isaiah 14:12.
 All other occurrences of the word lucifer are translated as "morning star," "shining one" or "day star" or something to that extent in all European translations over the last four centuries.